Fundamentals

 alt

 It consists of three angles that correspond to the rotation of each of the three axes.
 These three axes usually rotate around the X, Y and Z-axis of the object’s fixed reference frame respectively.
 The same orientation can be expressed in different ways using multiple Euler angles.
 To avoid ambiguity, a consistent definition of Euler angles is applied in the robots from different brands.
-For example:
+For more information on Euler angle conventions and representations, please refer to Euler Angles.

 alt